Following is a provisional list of reviewer’s biographies for the Open Portfolio Review at PhotoPlus Expo 2017.

 Susan Carolonza Chanin

-Amy Cooper is a photography consultant and owner of the artist representation agency, Trove Artist Management.
-Cooper has worked in the photography industry for over 20 years as a photo editor (MTV, Elle Decor), art buyer (T3, Dell), digital asset manager, consultant, and now artist representative.
-Trove Artist Management is based in Austin, Texas and represents photographers, illustrators, and stylists all over the country.
-Reviewer Preference: Prefer to see lifestyle, still life, portraits, travel and fashion.
-Open to seeing video, please bring personal work as well..
+Amy is a photography business consultant and coach, and founder of the artist representation agency, Trove Artist Management.
+She has worked in the photography industry for over 20 years as a photo editor, art buyer, digital asset manager, consultant, and rep. Trove Artist Management is the first agency in the U.S. to represent a roster of all women photographers and stylists.
+Cooper has worked with clients such as UPS, Coca-Cola, Microsoft, MTV, Allstate, Capital One, Mary Kay, The New Yorker, Esquire, and more.
+Reviewer Preference: Prefer to commercial and editorial work (portraits, lifestyle, still life, product).
+Open to seeing video, please bring personal work as well

 Raquel Duarte recently joined the team at Pereira & O'Dell as an Art Buyer and Print Producer, with a BFA in photography and 18 years of experience in Art Buying & Print Production.
 Some of her clients include: Lloyd&Co, Directv, Arnold Worldwide, Audi, Adidas, Calvin Klein, Coca-Cola, Estee Lauder, Youtube, Kohler, Lee Jeans, Macy’s, Mederma, Milk-Bone, Movado, Bottega Veneta, Starbucks, Unilever, Samsung, Y-3.
 Reviewer Preference: Interested in all genres.
 Open to seeing motion samples in addition to still photography & personal work.